distributed-systems/esm/README.md

 - API (http2 only): https://api.es-modules.co/

-ESM organizes your modules and its dependecies in a flat structure.
+ESM organizes your modules and its dependencies in a flat structure.
 You always know where to find your modules.

 ```bash